 Whether your car has a petrol or diesel engine, or electric motors, eventually your car’s brake pads will go.
-Brakes are a concern for all drivers, and over time the rubber on the pads will wear thin, exposing the shim underneath.
+Brakes are a concern for all drivers, and over time the friction material on the pads will wear thin, exposing the backing plate.

 It's vital that you replace your brake pads before they get to this point.
 That’s why it is important to regularly check the thickness of your brake pads.

 What is the minimum width for brake pads?

 Brake pads should be changed before they wear down to 1.5mm.
 A new brake pad will be around 10mm thick.
 Most manufacturers and mechanics will all agree that you should probably replace your brake pads once they wear down to 3mm.

 Checking brake pad thickness and disc wear

 2. The brake pad thickness, and the condition of the disc, can be assessed roughly with just the wheels removed.
 For a comprehensive check, the brake pads should be removed and cleaned.
 The operation of the caliper can then also be checked, and the condition of the brake disc itself can be fully examined on both sides.

 3. With the wheel removed, the pad thickness can be seen through the front of the caliper.

 4. On completion, refit the wheels and lower the car to the ground.

 How do brake pads work?